phegnal/topfind/TopFIND_Install_README.txt

 brew install -v=2.8.1 mysql
 gem install -v=2.8.1 mysql
-download mysql from: http://clipserve.clip.ubc.ca/topfind/download
+download mysql from: http://clipserve.clip.ubc.ca/topfind/download copy libmysql.dll into ruby/bin if mysql doesn’t work like that.
+Maybe you will also need to install the mysql2 gem instead of mysql and use the mysql2 adaptor in “config/database.yml”

+Now you need to go into the TopFIND application and find the files in /config that are “_example” and configure them to your system and Save as the same name without _example.

 Start the server
 thin --prefix /topfind start
 http://localhost:3000/topfind
+also needs to start the delayed_jobs, that is done by “rake jobs:work”

 also needs to start the delayed_jobs, that is done by “rake jobs:work”

 Other things: